GeekVisit/uproot/README.md

 ### DD-WRT - Import

-1. NOTE: Always Make a backup of your DD-WRT software configuration before importing (via backup tab in the Web interface).
+1. NOTE: Always Make a [backup](https://support.flashrouters.com/setup-guides/dd-wrt-features/how-to-save-and-load-a-backup-file/) of your DD-WRT software configuration before importing (via backup tab in the Web interface). **All imports will REPLACE your existing static leases.**

 2. Using WinSCP (if on Windows) or a similar utility, login to your router and upload the `static_leases.ddwrt` file to the router.

 3. Using [Putty](https://www.putty.org/) if on Windows, or other ssh command line client, type the following, and press `Enter`,replacing "X" with the number of static leases you are importing.

     ```bash